 Tips for Taking Medicines Safely:

-- If you ever have any questions about your medicines, talk to your doctor or pharmacist or call the Carolinas Poison Center at 1-800-222-1222.
+- If you ever have any questions about your medicines, talk to your doctor or pharmacist or call NC Poison Control at 1-800-222-1222.

 - Keep a list of your medicines to take to doctor appointments and for emergencies.

 - Store family members' medicines in separate locations so you won't mix up their medicines with yours.

 - Never take medicine in the dark--turn on the lights so you can see what you're taking.

 - Read the label before taking your medicine.
 If you wear glasses, make sure you put them on first!